gavinfielder/pft/README.md

 # Troubleshooting

+## I tried making and got a bunch of "undefined symbol" errors

+Are these your libft functions?
+If so, you probably need to follow the installation directions under 'Installation' in order to include your libft.a.

 ## Help!
 Wildcard search isn't working!

 For almost all shell terminals, the `*` needs to be escaped--usually, putting a string in double quotes is sufficient, but some terminals still treat it as a shell `*` even then.
 You can either escape it manually '`\*`', or, to make this feature compatible with all shells, I've made **any character not valid for a C function name (alphanumeric + underscore) is now considered a wildcard**.
 This means instead of `\*`, you can also use `@`, or anything else your terminal doesn't recognize as a special character.
 The same is true for the enable-test and disable-test scripts.